 Shop Diablo HardieBlades at Acme Tools

 Mostly we did crosscuts on our trim, and an old corded Ryobi circular saw did great for this work.
 The HardieBlades produced some dust, but nothing like what you’d see with an abrasive saw.
-If you want to control the dust, use of a sufficient dust-extractor and a circular saw with a dust collection port should do the trick.
+If you want to control the dust, the use of a sufficient dust extractor and a circular saw with a dust collection port should do the trick.